hakankorhasan/H2o-optimizer-task/README.md

  - PKMeasurementOptimize: The 'PKMeasurementOptimize' structure minimizes the use of forced unwrapping ('as!') and promotes safer coding practices.
  - PKMeasurement: The 'PKMeasurement' structure might include forced unwrapping, which could reduce the reliability of the application.

+# 5. Performance and Optimization:

+  - PKMeasurementOptimize: Manages automatic JSON encoding and decoding using the Codable protocol, often resulting in faster and optimized performance.
+  - KMeasurement: Manually implementing encode and decode processes can lead to performance issues, especially when working with large datasets.

+# 6. General Design and API Conformance

+ - PKMeasurementOptimize: Provides greater compliance with Swift API Design Guidelines.
+Effective use of Codable allows for a clearer and more comprehensive API design.
+ - KMeasurement: Manually implemented encode and decode processes may increase the complexity of API design and require developers to focus on more details.

+# 7. Error Handling:

+ - PKMeasurementOptimize: Codable operations are generally safer and provide automatic error handling.
+ - PKMeasurement: Manual operations may require explicit error handling, making the code more sensitive and error-prone.